PhotonicGluon/Excalibur/server/changelog.d/+chunked_encryption.fixed.md

-Fixed an issue where the encryption/decryption of chunked requests would fail with a message saying "footer must be 16 bytes (got 32 bytes)"
+Fixed a server-side issue where the encryption/decryption of chunked requests would fail on the app with a message saying "footer must be 16 bytes (got 32 bytes)"